pi-1337/42-inception/DEV_DOC.md

 $ docker volume prune # remove all unused volumes
 ```
 ## Persistent Storage :
 Now because we are using volumes for storing our **wordpress** files and **mariadb** data, and since volumes have a different life-cycle than that of containers.
-This means even containers are stopped or even removed the data is still persistent.
+This means even when containers are stopped or even removed the data is still persistent.

 This is because using volumes is like mounting a directory inside the container to a directory in the virtual machine, if we go to `/home/ioulkhir/data/wp` for example, we are going to find this :
 ```bash